DYasser/RightChoice_Python/README.md

 ## How to run

 To get started you can `git clone  https://github.com/DYasser/RightChoice_Python.git` and have `Python3` installed.
-When you have `Python3` installed u can run the file pretty easily either by double clicking or by running it from an IDE.
+When you have `Python3` installed you can run the file easily either by double clicking or by running it from an IDE.